Submit

 The University will carefully review each incident on an individual basis.
 The specifics of the incident will determine the severity of the sanctions imposed.
 The University may impose various sanctions or remedies, ranging from verbal warning to expulsion or termination of employment, depending on the severity of the offense.
 Sanctions or remedies will be determined by the hearing officer after a hearing described is conducted, as specified in the University’s grievance procedures.

-Following a determination that a respondent violated the university's discrimination, harassment, and sexual misconduct policy, the University may impose disciplinary sanctions.
+Following a determination that a respondent violated the university's discrimination, harassment, sexual misconduct and retaliation policy, the University may impose disciplinary sanctions.

 Sanctions and remedies for students may include, but are not limited to: